 The range of support deployed will be tailored to individual need following thorough assessment by internal or external agencies.
 It is designed to promote pupils working towards becoming independent and resilient learners and should not be seen in isolation.

-Please click on the link to view explanations of some of the words/phrases.
-These are also explained in the "School SEN Report Jargon Buster".
+Please click here to view explanations of some of the words/phrases.

 Who should I contact to discuss the concerns or needs of my child?